angzhaoyu/Training-and-dynamics-calculations/README.md

      - `002`
      - `003`

    These scripts are designed to sequentially perform the fine-tuning process.
-Please refer to the comments within each script for specific details and configurations.

 ### 02-MK: Steady-State Approximation with SciPy